quantumlib/ReCirq/CONTRIBUTING.md

 [repository](https://github.com/quantumlib/ReCirq), create a [git branch](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) in
-this fork to do your work, and when ready, create a pull request from this branch to the main ReCirq repository.
+this fork to do your work, and when ready, create a pull request from this branch to the ReCirq repository.
 The subsections below describe the process in more detail.

 Please make sure to follow the [Google Style